Tucker Carlson claims lots of Jan 6 riot suspects ‘merely walked down hall’

 Fox News host Tucker Carlson has claimed many of the suspects arrested over the Jan 6 riot had “merely walked down the hall” of the US Capitol building.

-In a speech to young conservatives gathered in Phoenix, Arizona, the 52-year-old anchor delivered an at times scathing attack on those he claimed were trying to enforce unpopular rules such as vaccine mandates, and rewrite America’s history.
+In his latest attempt to defend the more than 700 people arrested and charged with offences, the 52-year-old anchor delivered a scathing attack on those he claimed were trying to enforce unpopular rules such as vaccine mandates, and rewrite America’s history.

-In an 30-minute address before a supposedly millennial crowd, Carlson praised the courage and accessibility of Teddy Roosevelt, the 26th president of the United States, who served from 1901 to 1909.
-He told the crowd, that Roosevelt, who had been vice president, had assumed the presidency after the then president, William McKinley, was assassinated.
+In an 30-minute address before a crowd of young conservatives gathered in Phoenix, Arizona, Carlson praised the courage and accessibility of Teddy Roosevelt, the 26th president of the United States, who served from 1901 to 1909.
+He claimed the people of that era would have responded very differently to the events of January .

+He said that Roosevelt, who had been vice president, had assumed the presidency only after the then president, William McKinley, was assassinated.

 He claimed that Roosevelt wanted to get to know ordinary citizens and did so by going and speaking with them outside of the White House, saying that while it was his residence, it was their home as well.